 Dine on fresh seafood straight from the waters of the Marlborough Sounds with a seafood cruise.
 You will be taken out on the sounds to enjoy seafood straight from the source; including King Salmon, mussels and clams matched with a Marlborough Sauvignon Blanc - guaranteed to be a meal unlike any other!

 Escape to D'Urville Island [boat access-only] located in Catherine Cove of the Marlborough Sounds and discover the perfect place to relax and recharge.
-With a choice of walking trails, mountain biking, diving, fishing and more as well as accomodation, a cafe and restaurant you can truly get away from it all in this beautiful oasis.
+With a choice of walking trails, mountain biking, diving, fishing and more as well as accommodation, a cafe and restaurant you can truly get away from it all in this beautiful oasis.

 Explore the local markets and artisan producers to try locally-grown produce such as saffron, pinenuts, hazelnuts, honey, olives, chocolates, garlic and sea salt or purchase some handcrafted woodwork, pottery, soaps, or natural beauty products for unique souvenirs to remind of your visit to this beautiful area.

-The most idyllic areas of Marlborough Sounds can only be accessed by boat, and are best explored with a scenic cruise that provides ample opportunities to meet the wildife that live in and around the Sounds; fur seals, little blue penguins, dolphins the rare Rowi kiwi, tuatara and weka.
+The most idyllic areas of Marlborough Sounds can only be accessed by boat, and are best explored with a scenic cruise that provides ample opportunities to meet the wildlife that live in and around the Sounds; fur seals, little blue penguins, dolphins the rare Rowi kiwi, tuatara and weka.

 Discover the world-renowned WWI and newly opened WWII exhibit at Omaka Aviation Heritage Centre where aircrafts are bought to life in a theatrical manner featuring Peter Jackson’s own rare collection of historical aircraft and memorabilia.
 The captivating scenes educate and entertain visitors of all ages.

-As far as unique New Zealand experiences go, swiming with dolphins in the Marlborough Sounds is definitely one of them.
-Set amid the spectacular scenery guides will take you on a search for the five different species of dophins found in this area, and it is up to you whether you enjoy dolphin spotting from the boat, or take a dip into the water for a personal encounter.
+As far as unique New Zealand experiences go, swimming with dolphins in the Marlborough Sounds is definitely one of them.
+Set amid the spectacular scenery guides will take you on a search for the five different species of dolphins found in this area, and it is up to you whether you enjoy dolphin spotting from the boat, or take a dip into the water for a personal encounter.

 The Queen Charlotte track stretches 70km from Ship Cove to Anakiwa and is an intermediate to advanced grade.
 The whole track can be completed in 5 days on foot, or 3 days on a mountain bike with luggage transfers available by water-taxi.
 You will be rewarded with stunning views of Queen Charlotte and Kenepuru Sounds and encounters with native birds such as the fantail and weka.